 What is the difference between the Fed and FOMC?

-The Federal Reserve is the entire central banking system of the United States, including 12 regional Reserve Banks.
-The FOMC (Federal Open Market Committee) is the specific committee within the Fed that makes monetary policy decisions, including setting interest rates.
-The FOMC consists of 12 voting members who meet 8 times per year.
+The Federal Reserve is the entire central banking system of the United States, including 12 regional Reserve Banks, the Board of Governors, and various committees.
+The FOMC (Federal Open Market Committee) is the specific 12-member committee within the Fed that makes monetary policy decisions, including setting interest rates.
+Think of it this way: the Fed is the organization, the FOMC is the decision-making body.

 When is the next Fed meeting in 2026?

 The next FOMC meeting is scheduled for January 27-28, 2026.
-This is a projection meeting that will include the Summary of Economic Projections and the dot plot.
-The rate decision will be announced at 2:00 PM Eastern Time on January 28, followed by a press conference at 2:30 PM ET.
+This is a projection meeting that includes the Summary of Economic Projections (SEP) and the dot plot.
+The rate decision will be announced at 2:00 PM Eastern Time on January 28, followed by Chair Powell's press conference at 2:30 PM ET.
+Markets currently expect a 90% probability of rates remaining unchanged.

 How do Fed rate cuts affect Bitcoin?

-Rate cuts typically benefit Bitcoin and other cryptocurrencies by increasing market liquidity and reducing the attractiveness of holding cash or bonds.
+Rate cuts typically benefit Bitcoin and cryptocurrencies by increasing market liquidity and reducing the attractiveness of holding cash or bonds.
 Lower rates encourage investors to seek higher returns in riskier assets like crypto.
-However, the market often prices in expected cuts in advance, so the actual announcement may have muted impact if it matches expectations.
+However, the relationship isn't always straightforward - the market often prices in expected cuts in advance, so the actual announcement may have muted impact if it matches expectations.
+What moves prices is the surprise element.

 Why does the Fed raise interest rates?